‘Vanderpump Rules’ Star Kristen Doute Is Single Ahead Of Season 9, Confirms Split From Boyfriend Brian Carter

 “It’s a little bit of a difficult time, but you know what?
 Life is f***ing good, and kindness matters, and you guys rule, and I just wanted to say thank you,” she wrote at the time.

-While Doute faced relationship hardships during Vanderpump Rules Season 7, she’s been doing absolutely fantastic since filming wrapped months ago and recently purchased her first home.
+While Doute faced relationship hardships during Vanderpump Rules Season 7, she’s been doing absolutely fantastic since filming wrapped months ago, and she recently purchased her first home as well.

-According to a report shared by Bravo’s Home & Design in April, Doute has been sharing photos of her new home frequently on her Instagram Stories and in many of her posts, it has been clear that she’s embarked on some fairly major renovations to her new place.
+According to a report shared by Bravo’s Home & Design in April, Doute has been sharing photos of her new home frequently on her Instagram Stories.
+In many of her posts, it has been clear that she’s embarked on some fairly major renovations to her new place.

 Following the news of Doute’s home purchase, the reality star faced criticism online from fans on Twitter who seemed to think that she couldn’t possibly afford to own a home.
 In response, Doute fired back at one of her critics by joking that she didn’t actually pay for the new home.